android-coco/litaotao.github.io/files/cfa.md

 7. under GAAP, 4 method: Specific identification, FIFO, Weighted average cost, ***LIFO***
 8. two kinds of inventory system: ***Periodic*** and ***Perpetual***, for FIFO and specific identification methods, ending inventory values and COGS are the same on both Periodic and Perpetual; however, periodic and perpetual system can produce different values for inventory and COGS under the LIFO and weighted average cost methods.
 9. calculate and explain how inflation and deflation of inventory costs affect the financial statements.
+10. firms that under LIFO mush report a ***LIFO reserve***, the amount by which LIFO inventory is less than FIFO inventory, to make financial statements prepared under FIFO comparable, we should:
+   1. ***add the LIFO reserve to LIFO inventory on the BS***
+   2. ***increase the retained earnings component of shareholder's equity by the LIFO reserve***
-10. FIFO COGS = LIFO COGS - (ending LIFO reserve - beginning LIFO reserve)
+11. ***FIFO COGS = LIFO COGS - (ending LIFO reserve - beginning LIFO reserve)***
-11. under IFRS, inventory is reported on the bs at the lower cost or net realizable value, net realizable value is equal to the expected sales price less the estimated selling costs and completion costs. inventory cannot be written up by more than it was previously written down [ exercise at page 191 ]
+12. under IFRS, inventory is reported on the bs at the lower cost or net realizable value, net realizable value is equal to the expected sales price less the estimated selling costs and completion costs. inventory cannot be written up by more than it was previously written down [ exercise at page 191 ]
-12. under GAAP, inventory is reported on the bs at the lower of cost or market. market is usually equal to replacement cost, but cannot be greater than NRV or less than NRV minus a normal profit margin. if there is a subsequent recovery in value, no write-up is allowed under GAAP.
+13. under GAAP, inventory is reported on the bs at the lower of cost or market. market is usually equal to replacement cost, but cannot be greater than NRV or less than NRV minus a normal profit margin. if there is a subsequent recovery in value, no write-up is allowed under GAAP.
-13. ***Point: impactions of valuing inventory at net realizable value on financial statements and ratios***
+14. ***Point: impactions of valuing inventory at net realizable value on financial statements and ratios***
-14. inventory disclosures usually found in the financial statement footnotes, are useful in evaluating the firm's inventory management.
+15. inventory disclosures usually found in the financial statement footnotes, are useful in evaluating the firm's inventory management.
+16. in certain industries, reporting inventory above historical cost is permitted under IRFS and GAAP, it applies to producers and dealers of commodity-like products, such as ***agricultural and forest products, mineral ores, and precious metals.***
+17. ​